 - Properties used in sort orders

 This ensures that all results for every possible execution of the query appear in consecutive rows of the table.
-Cloud Datastore executes a query using a perfect index by the following steps:
+Datastore executes a query using a perfect index by the following steps:

 - Identifies the index corresponding to the query's kind, filter properties, filter operators, and sort orders.